yijiawang1/RSBO/README.md

   ```bash
   (VIRT_ENV) $ python run_misoKG_REP.py miso_gw 0 0 gw10Two1
   ```
-  This is the main file for running BO with KG.
+  This is the main file for running BESD.
 It requests 5 inputs:

   1) The environment: miso_gw, miso_ky, miso_it, miso_mc